Amadeus

 Amadeus API Integration: Practice Guide on Getting the GDS Content

 What differentiates a travel professional from an occasional traveler?
 The latter thinks that the word Amadeus relates to Mozart’s music.
-The former would insist that Amadeus plays the first fiddle but in travel tech.
+The former would insist that Amadeus plays the first fiddle, but in the travel tech industry.

 Amadeus, a Madrid-based travel giant, grows its business around two areas — the global distribution system (GDS) and IT solutions for automating travel processes.
 In this article, we’ll focus on the GDS part that serves as a mediator between travel providers and travel vendors.